-Celebrate Independence Day in Davidson:
+Celebrate Independence Day in Davidson

-"We hope to see neighbors from all over the community -- from the Circles at 30 all the way to the extra-territorial jurisdiction -- in the parade and on the green to hear some fun music," said Fleming.
+"We hope to see neighbors from all over the community -- from the Circles at 30 all the way to the extra-territorial jurisdiction -- in the stroll and on the green to hear some fun music," said Fleming.

-The Davidson Police Department reminds citizens to keep their own safety and that of their neighbors in mind this holiday -- per the North Carolina General Statute, fireworks are strictly prohibited for personal use.
+The Davidson Police Department reminds residents to keep their own safety and that of their neighbors in mind this holiday -- per the North Carolina General Statute, fireworks are strictly prohibited for personal use.

 For more information on our Fourth of July activities, please visit www.townofdavidson.org/4th.